There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - I LOVE dinosaurs.
 All things dinosaur, I love.

 - I own two Jurassic Park shirts and wear them when I see dinosaur things.
+(Updatee 2020: I’m updating this a bit and am wearing a Jurassic Park shirt right now.)

 - I’ve made it a goal to see as many dinosaur things in Utah as I can this summer.
 Bones, tracks, you name it.